denizcanbag/Shell/README.md

 Example1: ./shell ~~ Open in interactive mode.
 Example2: ./shell [pathToBatch] ~~ Open program in batch mode.

-PS: When reading batch file line by line, if shell sees quit command it will quit.\n PS2:While in interactive mode if arguments includes simultaneously running commands(seperated with ';') and sees quit command it will finish the other child process then kills the parent program.
+PS: When reading batch file line by line, if shell sees quit command it will quit.

+PS2:While in interactive mode if arguments includes simultaneously running commands(seperated with ';') and sees quit command it will finish the other child process then kills the parent program.
 Example For PS2: ls;quit;ls -a ~~ will issue the commands ls and ls -a simultaneously then quit.